-- Consideration for literacy levels, persons with disabilities and any other aspects, particularly as they relate to vulnerable groups. - Oral communication most effective via radio or television and making direct calls (in case fixed-line or mobile phone communication is available). - Selected day and time for project updates (e.g, every third Thursday in the month). - Select a communication liaison officer who provides all relevant details, including date, time, location/venue and contact persons.
+- Consideration for literacy levels, persons with disabilities and any other aspects, particularly as they relate to vulnerable groups. - Oral communication most effective via radio or television and making direct calls (in case fixed-line or mobile phone communication is available). - Provide safe space when consulting with LGBTI people are groups. - Selected day and time for project updates (e.g, every third Thursday in the month). - Select a communication liaison officer who provides all relevant details, including date, time, location/venue and contact persons.